 I was having a bad dream, except it was real.
 The year is 2012.
-I am standing in front a room full of people, presenting a mobile strategy for their enterprise.
+I am standing in front of a room full of people, presenting a mobile strategy for their enterprise.
 Yes ~ I was wearing my pants.
 That wasn’t the problem.
-It was, rather, a man about my age (mid-50’s), the grey haired exec, the top dog, el hombre, “the man.”
+It was, rather, a man about my age (mid-50’s), the grey-haired exec, the top dog, el hombre, “the man.”
 He was shaking his head.
-“No, no,” he said with a grimace, as if he had just chomped down on a crabapple.
+“No, no,” he said with a grimace as if he had just chomped down on a crabapple.
 “That won’t do.
 Our demographic does not use (Whaddya call ’em?) smart-phones.
 Them’s for young people.”

 Suddenly I was teleported back in time.
 The year is 1993, and I am an “Internet Evangelist” for IBM.
-I am standing in front of a room of people (wearing my pants) presenting them with strategy for leveraging the web.
-“No, no,” says the grey haired exec.
+I am standing in front of a room of people (wearing my pants) presenting them with a strategy for leveraging the web.
+“No, no,” says the grey-haired exec.
 “Them, whaddya call em?
 Web sites ~ don’t fit our demographic.
 Them’s for young people.”

 And so it goes.
 What goes around, comes around.